BobLChen/ShaderLab/README.md

 # ShaderLab

-A C++ library that takes unity shaderlab,compile shaderlab and parse compiled shader to get all infomation.
+A C++ library that convert unity shaderlab to json form webgl or other rendering engine.

 ## Requirement
 cmake 3.0